ytrqua3/music-prefernce-country-classification/README.md

 validation Macro f1: 0.08817902302231734<br/>
 train accuracy: 0.6389129217771897<br/>
 validation accuracy: 0.4809015347258973<br/>
     => By only applying weights is not enough to fix the extreme imbalance.
-Instead, it further exaggerated the problem of overfitting of tail countries.
+Instead, it further exaggerated the problem of overfitting.

 3-6 Feb: train a model with two layers (region and country)
   - The idea is to classify the users into regions first then country.